uzyovoys/zenbot/_pages/botscript/get.md

 But this solution requires to create an external variable.

-{% include note.html text="Note that you should not use $ symbol before variable name when you use Javascript expressions." %}
+{% include note.html text="Note that you should not use a $ character before variable name when you use Javascript expressions." %}

-## XML response
+## XML Responses
-If an endpoint returns XML-formatted response (like RSS for example), Zenbot will parse it automatically and create an object with fields corresponding to the structure of XML.
+If the endpoint returns an XML formatted response (like RSS for example), Zenbot will parse it automatically and create an object with fields corresponding to the XML structure.
-Thus you don\'t need to parse it on your own as in case with JSON response.
+Thus you don’t need to parse it on your own, unlike a response.

-## Raw response
+## Raw Responses
-Of course you can make requests to the external services which respond with non JSON or XML responses.
+Of course you can make requests to external services which don’t give JSON or XML responses.
-In such case Zenbot will store a _raw body of response_ in the defined variable.
+In such case Zenbot will store a _raw response body_ in the defined variable.

 There are a set of useful functions to work with such responses, like CSS selector and HTML attributes extractor.
-Read more about these functions in the [special chapter](/expressions/).
+Read more about these functions in a [dedicated chapter](/expressions/).

 ## Timeouts
-Zenbot wouldn\'t wait too much.
+Zenbot wouldn’t wait too much.
 So it uses HTTP response timeout about 15 seconds.

 ## Parameters and headers
-You can define a set of HTTP request\'s parameters and headers inside the get tag.
+You can define a set of HTTP request parameters and headers inside the `get` tag.

-### **param** tag
+### **Param** tag
 Use this inner tag to define a request parameter.

-It should contain a _name_ and _value_ attributes.
+It should contain _name_ and _value_ attributes.

 ### **header** tag
-Define a set of optional headers inside a _get_ tag if you need.
+Define a set of optional headers inside a `get` tag if you need.

-Each _header_ tag should contain a _name_ and _value_ attributes.
+Each `header` tag should contain _name_ and _value_ attributes.

 ## Attributes

-### **url** attribute
+### The **url** Attribute
 Define the URL of the external service in this required attribute.

-**Do not provide the parameters set inside it.** Please use an inner _param_ tags for this purpose.
+**Do not provide parameters inside this tag.** Please use inner `param` tags for this purpose.

-### **var** attribute
+### **Var** Attribute
-Define a name of [variable](/botscript/var/) to save the response in for this request.
-It is required attribute.
+Define the name for a [variable](/botscript/var/) to save the response in for this request.
+It is a required attribute.

-### **if** attribute
+### **If** Attribute
-You can define a condition (using [expressions](/vars/expressions/)) which will be performed to check if Zenbot should execute a request.
+You can define a condition (using [expressions](/vars/expressions/)) that will check if Zenbot should execute the request.
-If such condition is defined, Zenbot will previously evaluate it and if it returns 1 Zenbot will perform request.
+If such condition is defined, Zenbot first will evaluate it and, if it returns `1`, Zenbot will perform the request.
 Otherwise this request will be skipped.

-### **lang** attribute
+### **Lang** Attribute
-Define user\'s request language code if this action should be performed only for the particular language.
+Define the user request language code if this action should be performed only for the particular language.

-### **channel** attribute
+### **channel** Attribute
 Define channel IDs here to make an HTTP call only for requests from the particular messengers.